ballerina-platform/ballerina-distribution/examples/multiple-receive/multiple_receive.md

 # Multiple receive

-The multiple receive action allows receiving messages from multiple workers.
+The multiple receive action enables receiving messages from multiple workers, waiting until a message is available from each worker to construct a record with received values.

 ::: code multiple_receive.bal :::